A Doubly-Enhanced EM Algorithm for Model-Based Tensor Clustering: The doubly-enhanced EM algorithm

 which can be solved by a blockwise coordinate descent algorithm, such as the one in \citet{msda}.
-However, the storage and computation costs of $\bigotimes_{m=M}^{m=1}\widehat{\bolSigma}_{m}^{(t)}$ are both at the intimidating order of $O(\prod_{m=1}^Mp_m^2)$.
+However, the storage and the computation costs of $\bigotimes_{m=M}^{m=1}\widehat{\bolSigma}_{m}^{(t)}$ are both at the intimidating order of $O(\prod_{m=1}^Mp_m^2)$.
 In comparison, to solve \eqref{betaopt}, our efficient implementation does not require calculating the Kronecker product.
 Consequently, it may be practically infeasible to solve \eqref{eq.betaopt.vec} when we can still easily solve \eqref{betaopt}.
-For example, on a simulated data set from M7 in Section~\ref{Sec: sim}, we tried to use \eqref{eq.betaopt.vec} in the enhanced E-step when the tensor dimension is $30\times 30\times 30$. {On a computer within 16GB of memory, the algorithm would fail due to an out-of-memory error.}
+For example, on a simulated data set from M7 in Section~\ref{Sec: sim}, we tried to use \eqref{eq.betaopt.vec} in the enhanced E-step when the tensor dimension is $30\times 30\times 30$.
+On a computer within 16GB of memory, the algorithm would fail due to an out-of-memory error.
+However, DEEM can be carried out on the same computer.

 More importantly, the enhanced M-step is most naturally derived when we keep the tensor form of $\mbX_i$ rather than considering the vectorized TNMM in \eqref{eq.TNMM.vec}.
-With the tensor form, the covariance matrices $\bolSigma_m^*$ are more ``separated'' from each other, and enables us to find $\widehat{\bolSigma}_m^{(t)}$ individually.
-If we consider the vectorized version, we need to estimate $\bigotimes_{m=M}^{m=1}\bolSigma_m^*$, which is not easy without reshaping $\mbX_i$ into tensors.
+With the tensor form, the covariance matrices $\bolSigma_m^*$ are more ``separated'' from each other.
+This fact enables us to find $\widehat{\bolSigma}_m^{(t)}$ individually.
+If we consider the vectorized version, we need to estimate $\bigotimes_{m=M}^{m=1}\bolSigma_m^*$, which is not easy without reshaping $\vecc(\mbX_i)$ into tensors.